Robbie Lawler

-Robert Glenn Lawler (born March 20, 1982) is an American former professional mixed martial artist who competed between 2001 and 2023.
-He is a former UFC Welterweight Champion, former EliteXC Middleweight Champion, and has formerly competed in Strikeforce, PRIDE, and the IFL.
+Robert Glenn Lawler (born March 20, 1982) is an American former professional mixed martial artist.
+A professional fighter from 2001 to 2023, he most notably competed in the Welterweight and Middleweight divisions of the Ultimate Fighting Championship (UFC), where he was the former UFC Welterweight Champion.
+He formerly competed in the Middleweight division of EliteXC, where he was the longest-reigning EliteXC Middleweight Champion.
+He also competed in PRIDE FC, Strikeforce, the International Fight League (IFL), KOTC, SuperBrawl, and ICON Sport, where he was their Middleweight Champion.

 Nicknamed "Ruthless", he is known for his aggressive fighting style, and was considered a fan favorite.
 Three of Lawler's title bouts, against Johny Hendricks (at UFC 171, in 2014), Rory MacDonald (at UFC 189, in 2015), and Carlos Condit (at UFC 195, in 2016) earned numerous awards for the Fight of the Year in their respective years.

 Early life and education

 Lawler was born in San Diego, California.
 He moved to Bettendorf, Iowa, at the age of ten to live with his father, who served in the Marines.
 Robbie Lawler is 1/4th Filipino as his mother is 1/2 German and 1/2 Filipino.
 Lawler began training in taekwondo at the age of eight, picking up karate two years later.
 Lawler attended Bettendorf High School where he received All-State honors in wrestling and All-Conference in football.
 Lawler was taken under the wing of Pat Miletich when he was 16 years old and began training with Miletich Fighting Systems as soon as he graduated in 2000.